Regent Airways: History

 Regent Airways was founded in 2010, and its operations began on 10 November of the same year.
 It is headquartered at Siaam Tower in Uttara, Dhaka.
 It expanded its fleet with two Boeing 737-700 aircraft on a six-year lease from ILFC, and launched international flights in July 2013 – Kuala Lumpur in July, Bangkok in October, Chittagong-Kolkata flights in October, Dhaka-Kolkata flights in November, and Singapore in December.
 The carrier launched flights to Bangkok directly from Chittagong on 27 April 2014.
 In April 2016, the carrier launched flights to Muscat, its fifth international destination.

-Until December 2021, the airline, due to its financial woes, and having only two aircraft at its disposal, restricted its destination to only eight cities, three being Dhaka, Chittagong and Cox's Bazar and five international routes, i.e. Doha, Kolkata, Kuala Lumpur, Muscat and Singapore.
+Until December 2021, the airline, due to its financial woes, and having only two aircraft at disposal, restricted its destinations to only eight cities, three being Dhaka, Chittagong and Cox's Bazar and five international routes, i.e. Doha, Kolkata, Kuala Lumpur, Muscat and Singapore.

+On March 29, 2023, the airline's request to liquidate was approved by Bangladesh's High Court as a result of the airline's mounting debts.
+The airline had not operated flight since March 2020.

 Destinations

-As of January 2018, Regent Airways serves the following three domestic and seven international destinations:

-But since March 2020, due to COVID-19 outbreak all flights are suspended.
+As of January 2018, Regent Airways served the following three domestic and seven international destinations.
+However, since March 2020, due to the COVID-19 outbreak, all flights have been suspended.

 Fleet

 Current fleet

-As of July 2022, Regent Airways does not appear to be operating any aircraft.
+Regent Airways no longer operates a fleet after ceasing operations in March 2020.